Affiliate links on Android Authority may earn us a commission. Learn more.

 - Some apps have problems after updates, but the only option is to wait for future updates for the issue to go away.

-- A close to full storage might be causing some performance issues.
-Apps don’t take a lot of space, but if you have filled up your storage, delete apps that you don’t use.
-You can check how much storage is available on your Android TV by going to Settings (gear icon)–>Device preferences–>Storage.
-Go to Shared internal storage for a detailed breakdown of the TV’s storage use.
+- A close-to-full storage might be causing some performance issues.
+You can check how much storage is available on your Android TV by going to Settings (gear icon)>Device preferences>Storage.
+Go to Internal shared storage for a detailed breakdown of the TV’s storage use.
+Delete whatever you have too much of.

 Google Play Store “download pending” error

-The dreaded “download pending” error when installing apps from the Google Play Store isn’t just limited to phones, but is also seen on Android TVs.
+The dreaded “download pending” error when installing apps from the Google Play Store isn’t just limited to phones, but is also one of the most common Android TV problems.

-- Go to Settings (gear icon)–>Apps–>See all apps and find Google Play Store.
-Select clear cache and clear storage.
+- Go to Settings (gear icon)>Apps>See all apps and find Google Play Store.
+Pick Force stop, then try again.
+If that doesn’t work, select Clear cache and Clear data.

-- Some Android TVs (like my TCL TV) have a dedicated system optimization option.
+- Some Android TVs have a dedicated system optimization option.
 Look for a shield icon next to the gear icon at the top right corner.
 Select System optimize (or System speedup).
 You should see any download pending errors after that.
 Remember, not every Android TV will have a dedicated button to clear the system cache.

 - If everything else fails, you might need to factory reset the TV.
-Go to Settings (gear icon)–>Device preferences–>Reset and select Factory reset.
+Go to Settings (gear icon)>Device Preferences>About>Factory reset and select Factory reset.

 TV remote is not working